Angelarctocyon

 Angelarctocyon is an extinct genus of Amphicyonidae (bear dog), which belongs to the order Carnivora.

-It was originally interpreted as a miacid and named Miacis australis; however, recent research has suggested it is an early amphicyonid.
-Analysis of skeletal morphology suggests it is most closely related to another taxon previously attributed to Miacidae, Miacis cognitus, and the well known New World amphicyonid, Daphoenus.
+It was originally interpreted as a miacid and named Miacis australis; however, a 2016 study suggested it is an early amphicyonid.
+Analysis of skeletal morphology suggests it is most closely related to another taxon previously attributed to Miacidae, Gustafsonia (formerly Miacis cognitus), alongside the well known New World amphicyonid, Daphoenus.